See the entry for Anaconda

 Other great matches remembered by Ray include those with Butcher Goodman and Cyril Knowles, "I wrestled Cyril several times but I was never in the same league."

 Ray supplemented his wrestling earnings as a HGV driver for a local milk depot.
 7.00 am starts didn'c come easy having arrived home from a wrestling engagement at any time up to 3.00 am.
 Working for Jack (as well as other independent promoters) meant that Ray had to make himself available for work just about anywhere in the country.

 It was hard work, but rewarded with many happy memories, and Ray was generous with his compliments for those he worked with, mentioning particular admiration for Gentleman Jim Lewis, Mick Collins, Al Marquette, Ken Davies, Randolf Turpin, Eric Sands, Dominic Pye, Jim Green, and the list goes on.

+Yes there was a Rocky before the great Dave Taylor.
 This Rocky Taylor was a Manchester based wrestler working for the independent promoters in the north during the late 1950s.

 Had British style wrestling continued to flourish the stylish Steve Taylor would have been destined to become one of the great heavyweights of the early twenty-first century.

 Regular readers of Heritage know of the Old Mossblown Gym.
 A small, functional gym in the village of Mossblown, a mining community in South Ayshire.
 It was built by it's members and run by the Bryden brothers, Andy and Bill, known to the wrestling world as Dale Storm and Bruce Welch.
 From this small gym came a dozen or more wrestlers who entertained the people of Scotland throughout the 1970s and 1980s.
 Don't take our word for it.
 Read the books of Eddie Rose to understand how highly regarded was the gym and the wrestlers that emerged.